Rent safe and private dog parks hosted by locals

 How much exercise does a German Shepherd Dog need?

 German Shepherd Dogs require moderate activity each day.
-Though one of the most popular dog breeds, GSDs are classified as a moderately athletic, somewhat high-energy breed.
+Though one of the most recognizable breeds, GSDs are classified as a moderately athletic, somewhat high-energy breed.

-GSDs are excellent companions and flourish with between 1-2 hours of activity each day, including walks and active play sessions.
+GSDs are excellent companions and flourish with between 1-2 hours of physical exercise each day, including walks and active play sessions.
 Owners of GSDs note that their dogs particularly enjoy chasing/playing with a ball or frisbee, playing with squeaky toys, and tug-of-war.
+These enrichment activities help maintain their physical and mental well-being.
+Additionally, incorporating training sessions into their exercise routine can provide mental stimulation and reinforce their role as affectionate family dogs.

 If large breeds like GSDs don't receive enough exercise, they may develop unwanted behaviors.
 These dogs need ongoing training, mental stimulation, and consistent exercise to channel their energy effectively.